zhunki/Superion/README.md

 ## Fuzzing WebKit

-Webkit is one of our fuzzing target.
-Its source code can be find in https://github.com/WebKit/webkit.
+Webkit is one of our fuzzing targets.
+Its source code can be found in https://github.com/WebKit/webkit.
 The initial seeds we used is obtained from https://github.com/WebKit/webkit/tree/master/JSTests/stress.

 To fuzz it using AFL or Superion, we first need to instrument the executable.